First of all I am in this article. For respect I will post the article in full with some minor edits so that WordPress SEO says I can post it!

-“When I was cleaning out the stacks of paperwork in my office over winter break, which was a completely overwhelming task, I decided it was time to move my business into the 21st century and start going as paperless as possible,” said Cale, whose office is in Rhinebeck.
-“So my green resolution for 2016 is to store files primarily in the digital space instead of printing out every single assignment or set of meeting notes.”
+“When I was cleaning out the stacks of paperwork in my office over winter break, which was a completely overwhelming task.
+So I decided it was time to move my business into the 21st century. i mean start going as paperless as possible,” said Cale, whose office is in Rhinebeck.
+“So my green resolution for 2016 is to store files primarily in the digital space.
+That’s instead of printing out every single assignment or set of meeting notes.”

 She was only week one into her commitment when Cale was interviewed for this story and, she said, “It’s already liberating to have less paper on my desk.
 Less clutter makes me feel like I am more organized and on top of my game and, of course, it feels really gratifying to know that, while very, very small, I am doing something positive for the environment, is more socially responsible, and it sends a positive lesson to our children.”

 Robin Weiss of Wallkill doesn’t want to call her new behaviors this year a “resolution,” but she wants to fix the environmental issues she has going on in her own home.

 “I noticed that once the last of three kids moved out of our home, we still had way too many bags of trash leaving our kitchen,” she said.
 “So, I am trying to plan ways to reduce our footprint.
 I just figured there has to be a bad reason for this and I want to figure it out and do what I can to fix this problem.
 I think we’ve been careless and we must be more vigilant.”

 According to Harris Interactive, approximately 45 percent of Americans make New Year’s resolutions.
 Peter Di Natale, president of Peter Di Natale & Associates Inc., a full-service construction firm based in Cold Spring, said that over the years, he’s had customers saying they want to start the new year by changing out old materials and doing upgrades to their homes and other property.